-Funding requests can range from \$10,000 - \$50,000, in recognition that funding needs and capacity to carry out activities vary by different organizations.
+The Town will consider funding requests that range between \$10,000 - \$50,000.
+This range recognizes that funding needs and capacity to carry out activities vary by different organizations.
 Applicants are strongly urged to request a funding amount that 1) is proportionate to the level of need that the funding will address and 2) can be spent responsibly and effectively within the contract period.
-(The contract period is expected to be from November 1, 2018 - October 31, 2019.
-However, this period is subject to change, depending on the date of the grant award from DHCD and when the Town is authorized to commit funds.)
+(The contract period is expected to be from December 1, 2020 - December 31, 2021.
+However, this period is subject to change, depending on the date of the grant award from DHCD and when the Town receives authorization to commit funds.)
 In short, ask for what you need and can spend within the grant period.
-For several agencies that received FY 2017 funding, the actual start date will be January 1, 2018 or later, rather than November 1, 2017, because they have unexpended funds from prior years.
-Ability to spend your allocation in a timely manner will be a consideration by the Town when it considers which requests and amounts to include in the FY 2018 grant application.
+For organizations that have received prior funding, your history in spending your funds in a timely manner will be a consideration by the Town when considering which requests and the amounts to include in the FY 2020 grant application.

 An entity may submit a limit of two (2) proposals for funding.
-If it submits more than one proposal, both proposals may, but do not need to, serve the same target population (beneficiaries), but they must be for a different program or service.
+If it submits more than one proposal, both proposals may, but do not need to, serve the same target population (beneficiaries).
+The proposals must be for a different type of program or service.
 As an example, an entity may submit two requests for programs/services to elders, one that requests funding for an Outreach Worker and the second to provide financial counseling services.

-The Town/CEDA reserves the right to incorporate a reduced amount of funding in its grant application to DHCD.
+The Town/Department of Planning and Community Development (DPCD) reserves the right to incorporate a reduced amount of funding in its grant application to DHCD.
 If funding is reduced from the requested amount, the applicant will be notified of this in advance so that the Town and applicant can determine if the program/service remains viable in light of a reduced funding amount.
-Applicants should be mindful of this when preparing their requests as it will not be possible for the Town to fund five proposals at the maximum amount of \$40,000.
+Applicants should be mindful of this when preparing their requests, as it will not be possible for the Town to fully fund five proposals at the maximum amount of \$50,000.

-In order for the CEDA to consider applications for funding, applicants must comply with the following:
+In order for the Town to consider applications for funding, applicants must comply with the following: